meteor/meteor/content/accounts.md

 There's a tempting existing field called `profile` that is added by default when a new user registers.
 This field was historically intended to be used as a scratch pad for user-specific data - maybe their image avatar, name, intro text, etc. Because of this, **the `profile` field on every user is automatically writeable by that user from the client**.
 It's also automatically published to the client for that particular user.

 It turns out that having a field writeable by default without making that super obvious might not be the best idea.
 There are many stories of new Meteor developers storing fields such as `isAdmin` on `profile`... and then a malicious user can easily set that to true whenever they want, making themselves an admin.
+Even if you aren't concerned about this, it isn't a good idea to let malicious users store arbitrary amounts of data in your database.

 Rather than dealing with the specifics of this field, it can be helpful to just ignore its existence entirely.
 You can safely do that as long as you deny all writes from the client: